Kym Richardson: Federal politics

-Richardson was a friend of former state MP Robert Brokenshire and was approached to stand as a Liberal candidate at the 1998 election, but declined for family reasons.
-In 2003 he was again approached, and this time accepted the offer to nominate for the seat of Kingston.
-There was some speculation that former Australian Football League player Nigel Smart was also being encouraged to nominate, but this did not eventuate.
-Richardson won preselection for the Kingston with broad factional support.
+In 2003 he was approached, and this time accepted the offer to nominate for the seat of Kingston.

 Kingston was held by the incumbent Australian Labor Party MP, Assistant Shadow Treasurer David Cox, by a narrow margin.
 Polling in the lead-up to the 2004 election suggested that Cox was likely hold the seat.
 Several commentators, including Antony Green, agreed with that conclusion.
 However, there was a swing to Richardson and the Liberal Party at the poll.
 After eleven days of counting Richardson overtook Cox on postal and absentee votes, eventually winning by 119 votes after preferences.

 Richardson is socially conservative.
 In the abortion debate that occurred in 2005, he argued that abortion is unacceptable in all cases apart from when rape is involved.
 However he largely concentrated on the issue of road safety, a focus of much of his career with the police force.
-He pushed for a number of reforms to decrease road deaths, including raising the driving age in South Australia to 17, limiting the engine capacity of cars driven by young drivers, and doubling demerit points for speeding or drink-driving.
 He also repeatedly advocated the extension of the Noarlunga Centre railway line to Sellicks Beach, but no federal government funding was forthcoming.

 Richardson's Labor opponent for the 2007 federal election was psychologist Amanda Rishworth, who had previously stood for the State seat of Fisher.
 A January 2007 poll in The Advertiser showed that on two party preferred terms, Rishworth was ahead in Kingston by 56% to 44%.
 A July poll in the same newspaper reported that Rishworth was ahead 57% to 43%.
 A mid-campaign October 2007 poll in The Advertiser had the margin at 56% to 44% and Richardson's primary vote at 34%.

 In October 2007, Richardson attracted controversy for pulling out of a debate on industrial relations with his Labor rival, arranging for industrial relations minister Joe Hockey to debate his challenger instead.

 Richardson was defeated by Rishworth at the election.